Johniereed/Storm-Proxies-coupons/README.md

 * Copy and paste (or type) your coupon code into that box.
 * Watch the magic happen as your total drops!

-See?
-Easy peasy!
-Now you can enjoy those sweet, sweet savings.
+Congratulations!
+On your Storm Proxies savings.

-## StormProxies pricing
+## StormProxies Pricing

 Storm Proxies keeps things pretty straightforward with their plans: